casepot/neo4j_services/neo4j_adk_services/README.md

 The core components are:

 *   **`Neo4jSessionService`**: A service that stores ADK session and event data in Neo4j.
-It extends `google.adk.sessions.BaseSessionService` and implements a rich graph model to capture not just session state but also the relationships between users, sessions, events, tool calls, and state changes.
+It extends `google.adk.sessions.BaseSessionService` and implements a rich graph model to capture not just session state but also the relationships between users, sessions, events, function calls (persisted as `:ToolCall` nodes), and state changes.
 *   **`Neo4jMemoryService`**: A service for long-term memory storage and retrieval using Neo4j.
 It extends `google.adk.memory.BaseMemoryService` and supports both full-text and vector similarity searches over stored conversation events (represented as `MemoryChunk` nodes).
 *   **`metric_helpers.py`** (Optional): Contains a `Metric` dataclass that can be used to model and store performance metrics (e.g., latency, token counts) associated with events.